MattHodge/matthodge.github.io/_posts/2017-07-02-splunk-spotlight-the-lookup-command.md

 title: Splunk Spotlight - The Lookup Command
 date: 2017-07-02T13:37:00.000Z
 comments: false
-description: We take a close look at the Splunk lookup command, including examples of were you might use it.
+description: We take a close look at the Splunk lookup command, including examples of where you might use it for enriching your logs and using CIDR matching.
 ---

 Splunk is an amazing logging aggregation and searching tool.
 Even though I've been using it a few months now, I feel like I am just scratching the surface of what it can do.